Real-space analysis of Hatsugai-Kohmoto interaction: Introduction

 So far, all studies of the H-K model have focused on the solution in the momentum space.
 Which is the natural basis for this model.
 In this manuscript, a different approach is taken and the properties of the H-K model are analyzed in real space, which is a more natural basis for the Hubbard-type interaction.
 This allows one to take the first steps towards understanding the real-space correlation effects produced by the H-K interaction as the system evolves from a metal to an insulator.
-This should pave the way for future studies on the interplay between topological effects, like edge states\cite{PhysRevLett.95.226801}, and H-K interaction.
-The large number of real-space studies of the Hubbard model and concepts developed in them\cite{Essler_Frahm_Göhmann_Klümper_Korepin_2005,PhysRevB.50.11403,PhysRevB.51.7934} will serve as a perfect benchmark to explore the similarities between the two models of correlated electrons.
+This should pave the way for future studies on the interplay between topological effects and H-K interaction. \tr{In addition,} the large number of real-space studies of the Hubbard model and concepts developed in them\cite{Essler_Frahm_Göhmann_Klümper_Korepin_2005,PhysRevB.50.11403,PhysRevB.51.7934} will serve as a perfect benchmark to explore the similarities between the two models of correlated electrons.

 This work aims to address two main questions: (i) How does the infinite range of the H-K interaction manifest itself in the real-space properties of the finite chain's ground state ?(ii) How is the presence of hard edges, and thus the lack of transnational invariance, altering in the solution?
 The latter question is crucial, since the exact solution, discussed so far, silently relied on the translation invariance of the system to introduce the momentum-space.
-In the context of exploring the fate of topological effects, this cannot be done hence the need for a real-space approach.
+In the context of exploring the fate of topological effects, this cannot be done \tr{and} hence \tr{there is} need for a real-space approach.
 Due to computational complexity, in this manuscript, solely the one-dimensional topologically trivial lattice is concerned.
 The main finding of this work is that breaking the translation invariance has strong implications for the ground state properties of a chain with H-K interaction.
-As a function of interaction strength, a chain with hard edges undergoes a transition from a low-spin to a high-spin state.
-This precedes the transition to the strong-coupling limit, in which spatial correlations decay exponentially fast with distance.
-Assuming periodic boundary conditions diminishes this effect, which is shown to decays with the system size.
+As a function of interaction strength, a chain with hard edges undergoes a transition from a low-spin to a high-spin ground state.
+This precedes the transition to the strong-coupling limit, in which spatial correlations decay exponentially fast with distance. \tr{This result is independent on the system sizes considered in this work.
+In the periodic system, the same formation of ferromagnetism is shown to be only a finite size effect. }